rtbrick/bngblaster/docsrc/sources/access/multicast.rst

 ~~~~~~~~~~~~~~~~~

 A key element of IPTV services is the delay in changing channels.
-How long does it take to change from one channel to another, is
+How long does it take to change from one channel to another?
+Is
-the right channel received and the old channel stopped without overlap
+the right channel received, and is the old channel stopped without overlap
 between the old and new channel?
 Overlapping channels may lead to traffic
 congestion if both channels are sent at the same time.

 Verify that fast channel changes (zapping) work reliably as well.